-Chart 2-1 : Severity of Vulnerabilities in Software Products (from Initial Acceptance to the end of March, 2016) Low - Vulnerabilities will be labeled the Low severity if they have a CVSS base score of 0.0 - 3.9.
-Medium - Vulnerabilities will be labeled the Medium severity if they have a CVSS base score of 4.0 - 6.9.
-High - Vulnerabilities will be labeled the High severity if they have a CVSS base score of 7.0 - 10.0.
+Chart 2-1: Severity of Vulnerabilities in Software Products on JVN

+Several reports may be summarized in one on JVN. (from Initial Acceptance to the end of September, 2016) Low - Vulnerabilities will be labeled the Low severity if they have a CVSS base score of 0.0 - 3.9 .
+Medium - Vulnerabilities will be labeled the Medium severity if they have a CVSS base score of 4.0 - 6.9 .
+High - Vulnerabilities will be labeled the High severity if they have a CVSS base score of 7.0 - 10.0 .
 The most reported type of software was Web application and subsequently followed by Web Browser and those listed below.